Keto Beef & Tomato Soup

 This creamy keto beef tomato soup is loaded with ground beef, a rich tomato base, and low-carb lupini noodles.
 I make a big pot of this every week when the weather turns cold.

 I started making this keto beef tomato soup last winter when I wanted something warm and filling but didn’t want to blow my carbs on a regular noodle soup.
-What I ended up with is this creamy, beefy tomato soup that hits somewhere between a classic tomato soup and a keto lasagna soup (just less cheesy).
+What I ended up with is this creamy, beefy tomato soup that hits somewhere between a classic tomato soup and a lasagna soup (just less cheesy).
 I’ve made it probably 30 times since then, and I keep coming back to it.

 The full recipe comes in at 23 grams of net carbs, which I know is higher than some people want.
 I’ve played around with lowering the carbs and here’s what works without killing the flavor.
 With these tweaks, I get it down to only 12 grams of net carbs per serving.